-Nitrate toxicity one of the important field level problems in grazing animals.
+Nitrate toxicity is one of the important field level problems in grazing animals.
 The accumulation of nitrate in plants is an important dangerous source of nitrate toxicity in grazing ruminants.
 The nitrates present in plants and feed causes inflammation of the gut epithelium when taken in large quantities and they are important source of nitrite toxicity.
 The accumulated nitrites in body system causes respiratory distress due to interference with oxygenation of blood leads to death in affected animals.
 Most of the plants absorb nitrogen from the soil in the form of nitrates and converted into proteins and other nitrogen-containing substances.
 Usually plants contain small amounts of nitrate but during severe summer drought condition, the amount of nitrate in the soil can increased because of lack of leaching process and reduced uptake by plants followed by decomposition of organic matter.
-But immediately after summer rain fall, the level of nitrate uptake by plants may increased.
+But, immediately after summer rain fall, the level of nitrate uptake by plants may increase.
 The high concentrations of nitrate are not toxic to plants but when the animals grazing on nitrate rich plants may suffer for nitrate toxicity.
 The major outbreaks of nitrate and nitrite poisoning among grazing animals may occurred during sudden rain after prolonged dry periods.
 The moisture stress, decreased light (cloudiness, short day length), low temperatures, use of nitrogenous fertilisers, spraying plants with hormone-type herbicides (such as 2,4-D) causes the nitrate poisoning.
-Some weeds, crop and pasture plants like capeweed, pigweed, barley, linseed, lucerne, maize, millet, oats, sorghum fodder, soybean are the major fodder plants and weeds causes nitrate toxicity among animals.
+Some weeds, crop and pasture plants like capeweed, pigweed, barley, linseed, lucerne, maize, millet, oats, sorghum fodder, and soybean are the major fodder plants and weeds causes nitrate toxicity among animals.
 The preserved fodders such as hay and silage can also contain high levels of nitrates and causes nitrate toxicity in animals.
 The soil water from soil containing high nitrogen levels is accessed by livestock also major source of acute nitrate toxicity.
 Generally nitrate is considered as a undesirable toxic compound in ruminant feeds causes methemoglobinaemia and carcinogenic effect among animals.
 The level of nitrate in feed reduces the vitamin A metabolism in ruminants animals leads to poor production and reproduction among the ruminant animals while consuming (Murdock et al.,1972)

 Materials and methods